RobynLlama/PawsyApp/README.md

 ## Features

+> *Note*
+>
-Note: Not all features are configurable yet.
+> Not all features are configurable yet.
 Pawsy was primarily designed for use on the Lethal Company Modding server, so more options are slowly coming.

 - Filter Matcher*
 - Log Muncher